I discuss how recording poker play sessions and reviewing them afterwards (game tape) is the #1 poker improvement strategy that you MUST employ.

 All you need is a simple microphone.
 Your computer or laptop might have one built in, and that’s likely good enough.
 If you want better quality you’ve got some choices.

 The cheapest would to get a headset with attached microphone, like you see receptionists and phone operators use in the movies.
-Logitech makes a great one called the Logitech USB Headset H390 with Noise Cancelling Mic.
-It’s only $25 bucks on Amazon and is USB, plug and play ready.
+Here's a good cheap one.

 You can get a better microphone, which will be of use if you decide to stream on Twitch someday, create training videos or do your own podcast.
 I highly recommend my microphone, the Audio-Technica ATR2500-USB Cardioid Condenser USB Microphone.
 It’s a bit more expensive at $80, but it works very well.